-Caren Turner: Ex-Hillary Clinton Adviser Resigns Ethics Post After Confrontation With Police [Dashcam Video]
+Caren Turner: Ex-Hillary Clinton Adviser Resigns Ethics Post After Confrontation With Police [Video]

-Caren Tuner has stepped down from her position as a commissioner of the Port Authority of New York and New Jersey, and the chair of its ethics committee, after the agency’s inspector general launched an investigation into her behavior during a recent traffic stop.
+Caren Turner has stepped down from her position as a commissioner of the Port Authority of New York and New Jersey and the chair of its ethics committee after the agency’s inspector general launched an investigation into her behavior during a recent traffic stop.

 Dashcam video of the interaction with two Tenafly, New Jersey, cops over Easter weekend on Route 9W has since gone viral.

 Media outlets describe Turner as a Democratic lobbyist and public relations professional.

 “Turner was appointed to the Port Authority by former New Jersey Gov. Chris Christie.
 A Democrat, she had previously served on finance committees for Hillary Clinton, U.S. Sen. Kirsten Gillibrand, D-N.Y., and former New Jersey Gov. Jon Corzine,” Fox News reported.

-In what started out as a routine traffic stop in northern New Jersey, officers pulled over a vehicle in which Turner’s daughter was passenger for a tinted front window and a partially obscured license plate.
-The driver apparently was unable to produce registration or insurance, however, prompting the cops to impound the vehicle.
+In what started out as a routine traffic stop in northern New Jersey, officers pulled over a vehicle in which Turner’s daughter was a passenger for a tinted front window and a partially obscured license plate.
+The driver apparently was unable to produce registration or insurance, prompting the cops to impound the vehicle.

-When Caren Turner showed up ostensibly to pick up her daughter and her friends, she apparently played a derivation of the “do you know who I am” card by flashing a Port Authority badge, remarking that she’s a friend of the mayor, and demanding to know what happened.
+When Caren Turner showed up ostensibly to pick up her daughter and her friends, she apparently played a derivation of the “do you know who I am” card by flashing a Port Authority badge, remarking that she’s a friend of the mayor and demanding to know what happened.

 The lead officer responded that the operator of the car is over 18, as were the other occupants, and thus cops are under no obligation to discuss the infractions with anyone else.
 He added that the police report will be available on Monday.